-5. Using the tongs, place the popsicle/wood stick and copper wire with the dried wax bead, one at a time at the opposite end of the bead in the open flame of the candle.
+5. Using the popsicle/wood stick and a copper wire with the dried wax bead, one at a time place the opposite end of the bead in the open flame of the candle.

-6. What happens to the dried bead of wax?
+6. Students to observe what happens to the dried bead of wax.